Christina Scott

 Christina Martha Elena Scott CMG (born 25 December 1974) is a British civil servant and diplomat.
 She served as Governor of Anguilla between 2013 and 2017, and was the first woman to hold the post.
-She has been Deputy Head of Mission at the British Embassy Beijing since September 2018.
+She was appointed Deputy Head of Mission at the British Embassy Beijing in September 2018.
+Since October 2022 she has served as Minister and Deputy High Commissioner to India at the British High Commission in New Delhi.

 She was educated at Francis Holland School, Clarence Gate and Christ Church, Oxford.

 Prior to her governorship of Anguilla, she was a civil servant: